abpframework/abp/docs/en/studio/working-with-suite.md

 ### Opening from main window

-The `Open` button int `ABP Suite` menu runs the Suite and opens it as a tab in the main page of Studio.
+The `Open` button in `ABP Suite` menu runs the Suite and opens it as a tab in the main page of Studio.
 It may take a few seconds to open Suite if it is not already running.
 The main page of Suite will be shown if there is not a module loaded in Studio.
 Otherwise, it will automatically open `Crud Page Generation` screen with the loaded module in Studio.

 ![suite-button-main-page](./images/suite/suite-button-main-page.png)